Yash00746/churchill-chatbot/README.md

 An intelligent hybrid chatbot that simulates Winston Churchill using rule-based scripting and LLM fallback.

+## 💡 Why This Project?

+This project explores how deterministic systems and large language models can be combined to build reliable, controllable AI applications with consistent personality and memory.

 ## 🚀 Features

 - 🧠 Hybrid AI (Scripted + LLM fallback)